jttoivon/moder2/README.md

 Creating an html report of the results
 ======================================

-If output of the above example of running MODER is stored in file `result.txt`, then an html report can be generated using the command
+If output of the above example of running MODER2 is stored in file `result.txt`, then an html report can be generated using the command

         ./to_html.py TFAP2A result.txt